 The History Of Ireland Throughout The Middle Ages

 The Early Middle Ages In Ireland (5th century–early 11th century)

 Ireland was a significant centre of Christianity in north-western Europe during the early Middle Ages.
 Long before that, it was populated by the Gaels (who had a polytheistic religion).
 Nevertheless, one man changed this in the 5th century, more specifically Saint Patrick, who traveled all across Ireland, converting the population to Christianity in the process.

 In 795, Ireland was massively invaded by the Norsemen.
 Their incursions along the eastern and southwestern coastlines of the island ultimately resulted in the creation of several settlements (built initially as defensive coastal strongholds known as ‘longphorts‘) which eventually evolved into modern day Dublin, Cork, or Limerick, among others.

-During the next 40 years, Ireland was colonized in the east and south by the Norsemen, with the Norwegian and Danish Vikings ensuring both internal and external trade by building the first trade routes in Irish history.
+During the next 40 years, Ireland was colonised in the east and south by the Norsemen, with the Norwegian and Danish Vikings ensuring both internal and external trade by building the first trade routes in Irish history.
 At first, it seemed that the Danish and Norwegian Vikings, who previously plundered the Catholic abbeys of Britain, did the very same thing in Ireland for religious reasons, but, eventually, it was the gold and silver or other valuable goods that actually made them eagerly want to raid the eastern Irish coastline frequently.

 It has also been suggested that they first traded then looted almost everywhere they landed and subsequently permanently settled, and, as such, Ireland was no exception.
-In the end, the Vikings were mainly seeking for fertile farming soils and durable trade and as such the erroneous perception that some have regarding the Norse culture stems mostly from 19th century Romantic artists.
+In the end, the Vikings were mainly seeking for fertile farming soils and durable trade and therefore the erroneous perception that some still have regarding the Norse culture stems mostly from 19th century Romantic artists.
 They were also driven northward and westward from their homelands because of the expansion of the Frankish Empire during the early Middle Ages.